kristjan-u4/daca-portfolio/README.md

 ## After the official end of the program

 * Updating this README.
+* Built Vercel page with the help of Aider + Gemini 3.5 Flash.
 * Translating Week 8 ETL Pipeline outputs.
 * Adding/updating screenshots.